wdi-sg/merge-conflicts/readme.md

 * If there are no conflicts, merge your pull request and delete your feature branches!

-* If there are merge conflicts, WAIT to merge the conflicts until the next `Exercise`.
-You will need to `git pull` the latest changes, resolve the conflict, then `commit` again.
+* If there are merge conflicts resolve them through github.
+You will then need to `git pull` the latest changes, resolve any conflicts locally, then `commit` and push again.

-Next, try to break it!!!!

 ### Creating A Merge Conflict